Deaths at Angola prompted strip searches, but data points away from inmates, visitors as source of contraband

 In the grievance’s “Relief Requested” section, Wiley first asks not to be retaliated against for filing a grievance.
 He should also be awarded a $4,000 fine, he wrote, paid from the captain’s pocket – “not taxpayer money.”

 In Wiley’s defense, Zihlavsky notes that the search was not merited, because of lack of reasonable suspicion specific to Wiley.
 Plus, the search was not private.
 “The policy requires that one person does the search while another watches.
-But in this case, 15 people lined up shoulder to shoulder,” Zihlavksy said on a recent phone call.
+But in this case, 15 people lined up shoulder to shoulder,” Zihlavksy said during a recent phone call.

 There’s no way that DOC policy was followed on that day, Muhammad said.
 “Do you have a confidential informant who told you that almost 1,000 people have drugs in their butts?
 How could 1,000 be under reasonable suspicion?”`